 Manually Building or Modifying a LookML Dashboard

-Edit the dashboard file header with a name, title, and configuration preferences:
+Edit the dashboard file header with a name, a title, and your configuration preferences:

 See the Dashboard Parameters page for a complete listing of parameters that impact the entire dashboard.
 For more information on parameters that impact specific dashboard elements, see the Dashboard Element Parameters page.